dmbarbour/glas/docs/GlasObject.md

 ### Matrices

-Matrices are useful across many problem domains, and it might be useful to optimize them in Glas Object.
-However, I'm not convinced the Glas data layer is the right place to do so due to all the ad-hoc boxing/unboxing and safety constraints.
-It might be more convenient to represent common unboxed floating point matrices as binaries in Glas systems (perhaps with structured headers), then develop accelerated operations on them.
+Matrices are useful across many problem domains.
+However, I'm uncertain about trying to specialize Glas Object to include matrix support.
+For example, it might prove more effective to represent matrices mostly as binary data (perhaps adding a small header), with accelerators that can manipulate it as a matrix of floats or other 'unboxed' data.
+Deferred for now.

+If I do pursue matrices within Glas Object, I think we'd need some sort of chunking function.
+I.e. given a list of M*N size, a chunkify op could produce a list of length M of lists of length N. A logical transpose operation might also be useful.
+(I doubt we can support Z-order easily.)

-### Structs and Tables
+### Tables

 Support for applying a list of labels to a vector or matrix of data.
 This could reduce repetition within a glob by a great deal, and is a good option for structure sharing of the header bits.
-But like matrices, taking a wait and see approach.
+But like matrices, I'm taking a wait and see approach.

-### Lenses, Codecs, Patches

-It is feasible to extend Glas Object with a lightweight language supporting 'views' of data.
-This language should be designed such that it guarantees termination and still supports indexed access to data (i.e. partial evaluation aligns with indexing).
-It might be feasible to integrate matrices, structs, and tables into this language in some manner.

-This would require a lot of design work.
-It could make Glas Object a lot more flexible.
-But I'm uncertain that it would be worth the extra complexity.
-Something to consider later.